lenewsad/IntuneEDU/IntuneEDU/group-inheritance.md

 # What is group inheritance?

-Groups are set up as tiers, with one group above another.
+Groups are set up as hierarchies, with one group above another.
 This makes it easier to organize large groups of users, apps, and devices.

   ![A tree of groups of and subgroups.](./media/groups-002-inheritance.png)